The Best Stud Finders: Take the Guesswork Out of Renovations

 Q: Is it possible to get a false positive when using a stud finder?

-High-quality stud finders are less prone to inaccuracies and can give you the exact size of the stud.
+A: High-quality stud finders are less prone to inaccuracies and can give you the exact size of the stud.
 Cheap units have weaker magnets that may give false readings.
 You may get false readings from metal piping, brackets, wires, and other materials.
 Also, you may get a false reading if there are dirt particles at the contact point of the stud finder and the surface.

 Q: Can a stud finder detect wires?

-Most electric stud finders have the ability to detect electrical wiring in your walls or car door.
+A: Most electric stud finders have the ability to detect electrical wiring in your walls or car door.
 They typically create a strong electrical field that can easily detect the location and length of the wiring.
 After pinpointing the location of the wire, you can use a voltage detector to tell if it’s a live wire or not.

 Q: Does a stud finder work through aluminum?

-It will depend on the design and sensitivity of the stud finder.
+A: It will depend on the design and sensitivity of the stud finder.
 Aluminum or copper may shield the magnetic field of some low-strength magnets since they aren’t magnetic materials.
 However, aluminum is extremely inadequate against high-frequency magnetic fields typically produced by high-end electronic stud finders.

 Our top pick for one of the most accurate stud finders is the ProSensor Franklin Sensors.
 It gives accurate readings without sliding it back and forth from the surface.
 Its wide design is also great for finding double studs.